Metacello/metacello/repository/Metacello-Base.package/Metacello.class/README.md

   lock.
 ```

-After a project is locked an error (**MetacelloLockedProjectError**) is thrown if you are loading a project that has a dependency upon a different version of Seaside30, before any packages are actually loaded.
+After a project is locked an error (**MetacelloLockedProjectError**) is
+thrown when you attempt to load a project that has a dependency upon a
+different version of Seaside30.
+The error is thrown before any packages
+are actually loaded.

+### Bypassing locks

 Let's say that you want to load the SeasideRest project even though it may
 require a version of Seaside30 that is later than the version that you have